mkp170791/numpy/doc/source/reference/swig.interface-file.rst

-numpy.i: a SWIG Interface File for NumPy
+numpy_demo.i: a SWIG Interface File for NumPy
 ========================================

 Introduction